 You’re in a restaurant or store when suddenly your 18-month old starts screaming and letting the world know how unhappy he is.
 It doesn’t happen because your child is a “bad kid”.
 It happens because, most likely, he can’t communicate what he needs in the moment.

 Tantrums can be stressful for parents as well as “innocent bystanders.”
-As a result, moms and dads may find themselves tiptoeing on eggshells, trying to avoid whatever it is that triggers outbursts.
-But few parents understand how a child’s frustration over communication can lead to outbursts.
+As a result, we can find ourselves tiptoeing around our child, trying to avoid whatever triggers outbursts.

 But parents who learn to communicate with their little ones through sign language are often able to cut down on the number and severity of tantrums.